Course Recording

 (1:05:32)

-1. How do we understand being "burned out" if we don't grow?
+- How to understand that not growing will be "burned"?
 I have always believed that solving problems is exercising and growing.
-If a pastor feels pressure and continues to move forward in faith, does being "burned out" depend on whether he can see through and understand God's will?
-(Qian Qian)
+If a pastor feels pressure and continues to move forward with faith, does being "burned" depend on whether he can see through and understand God's will?
+(Xi Qian)

 (1:07:09)

-1. How do we deal with the bad habit of someone who doesn't listen to others' teachings, likes to do things their own way, keeps repeating things even when they are not done correctly, and doesn't reflect on and understand the reasons, and ultimately blames others for the problems?
-(Yong Heng De Ai)
+- How to deal with the bad habit of people who don't listen to others' teachings, like to create their own set of things, see that things are not done right and still repeat them, don't reflect on and understand the reasons, and finally pass the blame to others?
+(Eternal Love)

 (1:09:57)

-1. When someone feels they are not good enough, besides building their confidence, reminding them to look at the trend, take it step by step, and strive diligently, are there any other suggestions?
+- When a person feels that he is not good enough, besides building his confidence, reminding him to look at the trend, to come step by step, and to strive, are there any other suggestions?
 (Ben's question)

 (1:13:45)

-1. Teacher, a sister I am pastoring is serving in a traditional church and usually takes care of her grandchildren at home.
-She occasionally comes to me for healing and deliverance, but not often.
-She herself says that although she prays and studies with us every day, she rarely has a deliverance reaction.
-Today, when listening to the teacher's Q&A, I suddenly thought, can I ask her if she has encountered any problems in her ministry and then start from this aspect to deal with the problems in her?
+- Teacher, a sister I am ministering to is serving in a traditional church and usually takes care of her grandson at home.
+She usually comes to me when she needs healing and deliverance, but the number of times is very small.
+She herself said that although she prays and studies with us every day, she rarely has a deliverance response.
+When I listened to the teacher's Q&A today, I suddenly thought, can I ask her if she has encountered any problems in her service, and then start from this aspect to deal with the problems on her?
 (Yong Yuan's question)

 (1:17:43)

-1. Teacher, a girl I am ministering to was oppressed by ghosts since she was a child.
-Later, after graduating from university, she went to a Taoist temple to learn divination and made a lot of money, but her health deteriorated.
-Then she could see ghosts at any time and even manipulate them.
-She didn't dare to sleep during the day because she would be oppressed by ghosts as soon as she slept.
-After ministering to her and driving out the ghosts, she found a good job and was doing well.
-After a while, she saw ghosts again.
+- Teacher, a girl I am ministering to was oppressed by ghosts since she was a child.
+Later, after graduating from university, she went to a Taoist temple to learn divination and made a lot of money, but her body also had problems.
+Then she could see ghosts at any time and could also manipulate ghosts.
+She didn't dare to sleep during the day, and she would be oppressed by ghosts as soon as she slept.
+After ministering to her to drive the ghosts out, she also went to find a good job and was working.
+After a period of time, she saw ghosts again.
 I also urged her to clean up the things that should be destroyed, and then she got better again.
-But recently, because she needed to watch horror movies on Douyin for work, she saw ghosts again.
-In the past, when she saw ghosts, the ghosts just looked at her gloomily, but this time, the ghosts would come over and beat her.
-In the process of ministering to her, I found that she is very self-righteous, ability-oriented, loves to take shortcuts, and loves the world.
-She doesn't want to be like this either and is repenting.
-In this situation, how should we effectively deal with the ghosts?
+As a result, the last time she saw ghosts again after watching horror movies on Douyin due to work needs.
+In the past, when she saw ghosts, the ghosts just looked at her gloomily.
+This time when she saw ghosts, the ghosts would come over and beat her.
+In the process of ministering, I found that she was very self-righteous, ability-oriented, loved to take shortcuts, and loved the world.
+She didn't want to be like this either and was repenting.
+In this situation, how should we effectively deal with ghosts?
 (Nisan's question)

 (1:21:18)

-1. Teacher, a sister I have been pastoring for almost half a year recently had her half-year-old granddaughter diagnosed with cat cry syndrome and developmental delay by the hospital, and the whole family is very anxious.
+- Teacher, a sister I have been ministering to for almost half a year, recently her half-year-old granddaughter was diagnosed by the hospital with cat cry syndrome and developmental delay, and the whole family is very anxious.
 Her daughter was also baptized, but she is a nominal Christian.
-After the incident, this sister fell into confusion, thinking, how could someone protected by God encounter such a thing?
-I told her: The curse on people today is because people violated God in the past, and the child's problem is the mother's problem.
-I encouraged her to tell her daughter the spiritual knowledge she learned in the church, but she said, my daughter is in a bad mood now, and I dare not tell her.
-Then she believes that the children of her sisters were also just baptized, and she cannot accept what I said about the child's problem being the mother's problem, and she cannot accept what I said.
-Teacher, my question is, knowing that her internal logical system and faith cannot accept what I said, is it too rigid for me to tell her so bluntly?
+After the incident, this sister fell into a mystery, feeling that people with God's protection should not encounter such things.
+I told her: The curse on people today is because people violated God in the past, and the child's problems are all the mother's problems.
+I encouraged her to tell her daughter the spiritual knowledge she learned in the church, but she said, my daughter is in a bad mood now, I dare not tell her.
+Then she believes that the children of her sisters were also just baptized, and she cannot accept what I said that the child's problems are all the mother's problems, and she said she cannot accept what I said.
+Teacher, my question is, I know that her internal logical system and faith cannot accept what I said, is it too rigid for me to tell her so bluntly?
 How should I handle this matter?
 (Vivian)

 (1:22:56)

-1. Knowing that it is important to grow, but when I see that my child is not obedient, I still rush to lecture her and scold her.
-How can I be calm and stable, and carefully keep and follow God's Word?
+- Knowing that it is important to grow, but when I see that my child is not obedient, I will still be anxious to preach to her and discipline her.
+How can I be calm and stable, and carefully keep and follow God's word?

 (1:25:09)

-1. Teacher, a sister I am pastoring came to us because her son owed more than one million yuan in online gambling debts.
-She used to work in a factory, but recently she quit her job and started her own snack stall.
-When she encountered problems at her stall, I kept teaching her that nothing is impossible with God, and no matter what problems she encounters, she must learn to trust God, and God can solve them.
-Later, she trusted God every day when she was doing business and received many of God's graces.
-Regarding her son's problem, from the beginning, I told her that it was because she valued her child too much and indulged her child's flesh too much, and she agreed with this point, but she still panics when she encounters her son's problem, worrying about whether her son is hungry or whether her son is living well, and she just doesn't trust God.
-Every time I discipline her for these problems, she sincerely says that she recognizes her problem and that she has failed to overcome it again this time.
-How should I handle this situation?
-Should I just let her sow her own seeds and wait until she pays the price for her actions before saying anything?
+- Teacher, a sister I am ministering to came to us because her son owed more than one million in online gambling.
+She used to work in a factory, but recently she quit her job in the factory and set up a snack stall by herself.
+When she encountered problems in her stall, I kept teaching her that nothing is impossible with God, and no matter what problems she encounters, she must learn to trust God, and God can solve them.
+Later, she trusted God every day when she was doing business and received many graces from God.
+Regarding her son's problem, from the beginning I told her that she took her child too seriously and indulged her child's flesh too much, and she also agreed with this point, but she still panics when she encounters her son's problem, either worrying that her son is hungry or worrying that her son is not living well, and she just doesn't trust God.
+Every time I discipline her for these problems, she sincerely says that she recognizes her problems and failed to overcome them this time.
+In this situation, how should I deal with it?
+Should I just let her sow her own seeds and wait for her to pay for her actions before I say anything?
 (Yong Yuan's question)

 (1:29:36)

-1. When family members are not in a pastoral relationship, the devil rarely disturbs, but once a pastoral relationship is established with family members, the devil frantically disturbs.
+- When family members are not in a pastoral relationship, the devil rarely disturbs, but once a pastoral relationship is established with family members, the devil disturbs madly.
 What is the reason for this?

 (1:30:17)

-1. Teacher, how can I grasp the proper measure in the process of pastoring family members, bringing family members who do not like to study from ignorance to knowledge, so that the person being pastored can strive diligently instead of just going through the motions?
+- Teacher, how can we grasp the measure in the process of ministering to family members and bring family members who do not love to learn from ignorance to knowledge, so that the person being ministered to can strive rather than be perfunctory?
 If I lead him in Bible study, what aspects of self-improvement should I pay attention to?
 What aspects should I pay attention to when making plans to be more effective?
 (Bezalel)

 null